-- (B) Definitions of Eligible and Ineligible Spouses: Eligible Spouses/Same Sex Domestic Partners are those spouses/same sex domestic partners who are not eligible for insurance coverage through their own employers.
-Insurance coverage through their own employers shall mean any comprehensive health plan, including an HMO, where the employer pays at least 50% of the premiums.
-For the purposes of this contract, other spouses will be referred to as ineligible spouses. - (C) An employee who seeks to include an eligible spouse or same sex domestic partner in a LS-NYC plan other than HIP with no contribution must do the following: - If the spouse or same sex domestic partner is employed, s/he shall provide a signed statement establishing eligibility and an appropriate authorization for Release of Information, limited to health care coverage, premium costs, and employee contribution rates, from said employer; - 2 If the spouse or same sex domestic partner is not employed, s/he shall execute a sworn attestation to the effect that employer-paid health insurance benefits as defined above are not available to him/her. - (D) An employee who seeks to include an Ineligible Spouse/Same Sex Domestic Partner in the employee's CIGNA or Empire plan must contribute in accordance with the schedule below.

-FTE Annual Salary Between And Monthly Contribution

-30,000 39,999 25

-40,000 49,999 50

-50,000 59,999 75

-60,000 69,999 100

-70,000 79,999 125

-80,000 89,999 150

-90,000 99,999 175

-100,000 109,999 200

-110,000 119,999 225
+A 6/19/13 side letter provides: Any spouse otherwise rendered ineligible by the proposed change in 5.1B, who is initially unable as a practical matter to enroll in the plan provided by their employer - due to the lack of an open enrollment plan or for any other reason based on the terms on which the spouse's employer provides healthcare insurance - shall be considered eligible to continue participating in LSNYC's healthcare plan as before until the spouse is actually in a position to enroll in a qualifying (under CBA 5.1B) healthcare plan of the spouses employer, according to the schedule and terms related to that plan.

-- (E) Employees may opt for either of the following incentives for Eligible or Ineligible Spouses/ Same Sex Domestic Partners instead of choosing LS-NYC health insurance coverage: - Employees will be reimbursed by LS-NYC for the cost of their Ineligible Spouse or Same Sex Domestic Partners' health insurance premiums up to \$4800 a year during the term of this agreement, as long as employee reasonably demonstrates to Employer's satisfaction that such payments have been made.
-Such reimbursement will be in the form of added salary paid out in biweekly paychecks, and shall continue to be paid directly to the employee as long as employee remains eligible for this reimbursement or, if feasible, paid through a Premium Only Plan (or POP).
+- (C) An employee who seeks to include an eligible spouse in an LS-NYC plan with no additional contribution must do the following: - 1.
+If the spouse is employed, s/he shall provide a signed statement establishing eligibility and an appropriate authorization for Release of Information, limited to health care coverage, premium costs, and employee contribution rates, from said employer; - 2 If the spouse is not employed, s/he shall execute a sworn attestation to the effect that employer-paid health insurance benefits as defined above are not available to him/her. - (D) An employee who seeks to include an ineligible spouse in the employee's healthcare plan must contribute the cost of adding the ineligible spouse to the plan. - (E) Employees may opt for either of the following incentives for Eligible Spouses instead of choosing LS-NYC health insurance coverage: - 1.
+Employees will be reimbursed by LS-NYC for the cost of their eligible spouse's health insurance premiums up to \$4800 a year during the term of this agreement, as long as employee reasonably demonstrates to Employer's satisfaction that such payments have been made.
+Such reimbursement will be in the form of added salary paid out in biweekly paychecks, and shall continue to be paid directly to the employee as long as employee remains eligible for this reimbursement or, if feasible, paid through a Premium Only Plan (or POP). - 2.
+Employees shall receive an incentive payment of \$4000 in the first year in which an eligible spouse opts out of coverage and \$2,000 in subsequent plan years after the "switch" year. - (F) Employees may waive coverage for themselves and /or their dependent children as follows: - 1.
+In the first plan year that an Employee waives health care coverage entirely by certifying that she/he and dependent children (where applicable) receive alternative coverage she/he shall receive a switch incentive in an amount equivalent to 50% of the current cost of HIP/HMO coverage for the individual employee or for the employee and dependent children, as applicable.

-- Employees shall receive an incentive payment of \$4000 in the first year in which a previously covered spouse/ same sex domestic partner opts out of coverage and \$2,000 in subsequent plan years after the "switch" year. - (F) Employees may waive coverage for themselves and /or their dependent children as follows: - In the first plan year that an Employee waives health care coverage entirely by certifying that she/he and dependent children (where applicable) receive alternative coverage she/he shall receive a switch incentive in an amount equivalent to 50% of the current cost of HIP/HMO coverage for the individual employee or for the employee and dependent children, as applicable. - 2.
-In the first plan year that an Employee waives coverage for dependent children and retains individual coverage by certifying that such dependent children receive alternative coverage, he/she shall receive a switch incentive of 50% of the difference between the annual cost of HMO coverage for such other family members and for an individual. - 3.
-These incentives will be 25% in subsequent plan years after the "switch" year. - (G) For each employee who chooses to switch to any plan other than CIGNA, LS-NYC will offer, during the plan year in which the switch is made, an amount equivalent to 25% of the difference in premiums between that plan and our CIGNA plan (or its successor).
-These incentives will be 12.5% in subsequent plan years after the "switch" year.
-Payments shall be made to employees on a bi-weekly basis.
+- 2. In the first plan year that an employee waives coverage for dependent children and retains individual coverage by certifying that such dependent children receive alternative coverage, he/she shall receive a switch incentive of 50% of the difference between the annual cost of HMO coverage for such other family members and for an individual. - 3.
+These incentives will be 25% in subsequent plan years after the "switch" year.

-(H) Domestic Partner Insurance Coverage
+(G) Same-Sex Spousal Insurance Coverage